ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

     - run: npm run build --if-present
 ```

 The only commands of note here are *npm ci* and *npm run build*, which do the same as their .NET counterparts that I already explained.
+There is no test equivalent, since I don't have any tests for the front-end that can be executed in the CI/CD.

 Next is the CD job.
 This job is largely the same between the front- and back-end projects.
 After once again specifying an OS, I first declare that this job will only run if the CI job is successful.
 There's no real point in deploying a broken version of my application.
 This is also why I chose to have my CI/CD process in one file, instead of two seperate files.
 This CD job deploys my application to DockerHub, which requires some authentication, so I first have to specify my DockerHub username and password.
 Like in the CI job, it's not safe to put this information directly in the pipeline for the world to see, so there are again handled by GitHub Secrets.
 These are referenced by *REGISTRY_USERNAME* and *REGISTRY_PASSWORD*.
 After this, I build my Docker image, by using the Dockerfile in my repository.
 Finally, after specifying a tag, I push the created image to DockerHub.
 My front-ends and back-ends are all stored in the same repository under different tags.